 *Individual results may vary.

 DivX validates that video playback quality meets our high standards on the chipsets and graphics we test.
 DivX Software makes it easy to benefit from hardware acceleration on your system by automatically detecting if your system is able to use the media hardware for encoding or decoding.
 If so, the system will default to using it (unless you choose otherwise).
 DivX Software incorporates DirectX Video Acceleration (DXVA) and Intel® Quick Sync Video to use the media hardware for encoding and decoding video.
 DXVA is used for playback of MPEG-4/ASP (most standard definition video) and H.264/AVC (high definition video) content.
 Intel® Quick Sync Video, the dedicated media processing capabilities of Intel Graphics Technology, is used for conversion of H.264/AVC video and playback of H.265/HEVC video.

 DivX Accelerated for HEVC Video

-As of DivX Player 10.4, the benefits of DivX Accelerated extend for HEVC video up to 4K/Ultra High Definition (UHD) resolution to chipsets with hardware acceleration for HEVC 4K video, the first of which is the 6th Generation Intel® Core processor family (“Skylake”).
-For our preliminary test results on the benefits of HEVC hardware acceleration in DivX Player, please visit DivX Labs.
+As of DivX Player 10.4, the benefits of DivX Accelerated extend for HEVC video up to 4K/Ultra HD resolution to chipsets with hardware acceleration for HEVC 4K video, beginning with the 6th Generation Intel® Core processor family (“Skylake”).

 About DirectX Video Acceleration (DXVA)